hashicorp-dev-advocates/envoy-metrics-demystified/shipyard/docs/connections.md

 good time to delve into some Envoy configuration to do a little metrics archeology.

 Envoy's configuration can be retrieved by making a request to the admin port at the path `config_dump`.
-In our setup the admin port is running at port `19000`, if you run the following command you will see all of the Envoy configuration dumped to the terminal for the `api-deployment`.
+In our setup the admin port is running at port `19000`, if you run the following command you will see all the Envoy configuration dumped to the terminal for the `api-deployment`.

 <TerminalRunCommand target="tools">
   <Command>clear</Command>